secretstartups/handbook/infrastructure/team/reliability/datastores/index.html.md

 - Staging cluster.
 - Production cluster.
 - Archive and Delayed production replicas.
-- Cloud SQL cluster in ops.gitlab.net
+- Cloud SQL cluster in ops.gitlab.net.
 - Prefect Cloud SQL databases, staging and production clusters.

-Other components we look after as part of the Database ecosystem in Gitlab:
+Other components we take care of, as part of the Database ecosystem in Gitlab:
 - Patroni templates.
-- Consul (running on the Database clusters)
+- Consul (running on the Database clusters).
 - PG Bouncer connection pooler.

-Main Gitaly components we look after, in production and staging:
+Main Gitaly components we work on:
-- Repo File servers
+- Repo File servers.
-- Praefect (Gitaly Cluster)
+- Praefect - as part of our [Gitaly Cluster architecture](https://docs.gitlab.com/ee/administration/gitaly/praefect.html).
-- Gitaly Rails App and nodes
+- Gitaly Rails App and nodes.

+<br></br>

 Datastores is: